“Sills is the kind of talent that rarely comes along…Jonelle Sills is a thrill.”

 – Stephan Bonfield, Ludwig Van Toronto

 Ms. Sills is one of Canada’s 30 hot classical musicians under 30 for 2020 by CBC Music.
-Looking to the new year, Jonelle will join the Yulanda M. Faris Young Artists Program with Vancouver Opera.
+Jonelle is currently a member of the Yulanda M. Faris Young Artists Program with Vancouver Opera.

 Jonelle is a 2019 Dora Award winner, for outstanding performance of an Ensemble in Vivier’s Kopernikus with Against The Grain Theatre.